yasirupanduka99/YMRubic_Gaming_Site/README.md

 This site is my first HTML CSS JS Website.

-This site really contain hardcoded things. but this site pretty cool.
+This site really contains hardcoded things. but this site is pretty cool.
 Just a hardcoded template.